 Workflow versatility: no fixed run time allows on-demand sequencing and real time adjustment

-A key feature of the MinION device, the PromethION and the GridION system is that there is no fixed run time; a user can run any of the systems for a short or long period of time as data is streamed in real time.
+A key feature of the MinION device, and of the PromethION and GridION systems, is that there is no fixed run time; a user can run any of the systems for a short or long period of time, as data is streamed in real time.
 This can enable real-time analyses so that the user can predetermine an experimental endpoint and run the system for as long as it takes to collect sufficient data to address that question.

 During an experiment, each nanopore in the array analyses molecules in the sample independently of the other nanopores.
 The shortest time to start collecting experimental data is the time taken for one analyte molecule to successfully interact with one nanopore in the array.
 While a single DNA molecule may take milliseconds to seconds to pass through the nanopore, data starts becoming available as soon as it starts passing through the pore.
 When a DNA molecule has passed through a nanopore, another will load.

 Data analysis takes place in real time as data streams from the sensor chip in parallel from multiple nanopores.
 Therefore, a longer run enables more data points to be collected, more confidence about an observation to be achieved, more measurement accuracy to be obtained, and a greater range of analyses to occur.